 Video-feedback intervention to promote positive parenting and sensitive discipline (VIPP-SD)

-Families benefit more from the programme if they complete all of the sessions.
+Families benefit more when they complete all the visits, and the expected outcomes include:

 "The biggest positive for me is that it highlights how well I am doing, and that isn’t always at the forefront of my mind - I only remember the challenging behaviour.
 It’s a clear message that we are getting on together, and I don’t always see that.
 Hearing about the significance of the little signals gives me confidence in how well we are attaching."